Learn the fastest, easiest way for how to paint basement stairs. Only 4 basic supplies needed. Bonus: You can WALK UP them while the paint is drying.

-Ken thought it a ridiculous idea, and I’m sure it’s not how the professionals do it, but neither of those reasons were a deterrent for me.
+Ken thought it a ridiculous idea, and I’m sure it’s not how the professionals do it, but neither of those reasons was a deterrent for me.

 Here is a before shot.
 The stairs were covered in the grungiest blue carpet, which was pulled up to reveal basic wooden stairs that needed a good scrubbing.

 - TSP cleaner